 On behalf of the Student Orientation Committee, we would like to congratulate you on your acceptance to Saint Louis University School of Medicine.
 We have planned a full week of activities to help you feel more comfortable in your new environment.
-This week will you give you the opportunity to get to know your classmates, meet some members of the faculty, explore parts of St. Louis and have fun in the process.
+This week will give you the opportunity to get to know your classmates, meet some members of the faculty, explore parts of St. Louis and have fun in the process.
 We encourage you to arrive in St. Louis early enough to find housing so that you will be able to participate in and enjoy orientation.Housing information is available on our Housing Website.
 This reflects information that has also been put up on your Facebook page.

-Orientation activities begin with the Welcome Week Banquet for the Class of 2019 on Saturday, August 1 from 6 to 9 pm in the Multi-Purpose Room of the Allied Health Building.
+Orientation activities begin with the Welcome Week Banquet for the Class of 2020 on Saturday, July 30 from 6 to 9 pm in the Wool Ballrooms in the Busch Student Center on the undergrad campus.
 Please join your fellow classmates, current medical students, and faculty in celebrating the beginning of your medical career!
 This will be a fun night of food, mingling, and an introduction to SLU's student-run free health clinic, the Health Resource Center.
 Dress is business casual and everyone is invited, so bring your families, significant others, and anyone else who would like to come.
-Tickets prices have not yet been determined, but all proceeds will go directly to the Health Resource Center clinic.
+Ticket prices and sales will be available soon; all proceeds will go directly to the Health Resource Center clinic.
 Welcome Week Banquet flyer will be available soon that will provide specific information and payment information.
 Hope to see you all there!